HISTORY OF THE MIDNIGHT JUSTICES: WHO APPOINTS THE SUPREME COURT

 “… absolute terrorist.”

-What Marshall Did
+What Marshall Did with the Supreme Court

-Marshall presided over a hotly contested case where his final opinion served to greatly expand the prestige and power of the Court by asserting that the judiciary has the power to say what the law is and, if necessary, to overturn acts of Congress that it finds unconstitutional.
+Marshall presided over a hotly contested case where his final opinion served to significantly expand the prestige and power of the Court by asserting that the judiciary has the power to say what the law is and, if necessary, to overturn acts of Congress that it finds unconstitutional.

 He would serve for thirty-four years, longer than any Supreme Court Justice in American history.